jrandj/java-11/README.md

     * Zero or more import statements.
     * One or more reference type (i.e. class, interface, or enum) definitions.

-1. Members of a class definition incldue field declarations, methods, constructors, and initialisers.
+1. Members of a class definition include field declarations, methods, constructors, and initialisers.
 Members can be static or non-static.

 1. The code for a top level public reference type must be written inside a Java file with the same name.